Artsdatabanken/okologiskegrunnkart/database/README.md

 CREATE OR REPLACE FUNCTION oppslag(q varchar)
 RETURNS SETOF kart AS $$
-SELECT datasettkode AS kartlag, navn, geom, bbox
+SELECT *--datasettkode AS kartlag, navn, geom, bbox FROM kart
-FROM kart
 WHERE kart.navn LIKE q
 $$ LANGUAGE SQL IMMUTABLE;